thecreation/remark-docs/docs/javascript.md

 #6.
 Modular JavaScript
 ##6.1 Source Structure
 Remark template features a highly modular JavaScript source system.
-Each page can only uses the JavaScript it needs and nothing more.
+Each page only uses the JavaScript it needs and nothing more.

 The pre-complied files are under ```(layout)/assets/js/``` and ```global/js``` folder: